top of page

 9. Gennesaret is located on the northwestern side of the sea, the area where most of the population resides.

 10. Gennesaret is less than 2 miles (3 Km.) south of Tabgha.
-If the miracle happened at Tabgha, going from Tabgha to Gennesaret wouldn’t be crossing over the other side of the sea as both towns are close by.
+If the miracle happened at Tabgha, going from Tabgha to Gennesaret wouldn’t have crossed over the other side of the sea as both towns are nearby.

 11. After Christ arrived at Gennesaret, many heard he had arrived, and a large multitude gathered for healing.
 If Christ had just been in the area of Tabgha, it wouldn't make sense that a large crowd would gather again right after Christ had just been there.